Style guide for preparation of a volume in the British Academy Monographs series.

 Digital image file types, and resolution

+All illustrations should be supplied as digital images.
+Do not embed illustrations within the Word text file; supply each illustration as a separate file.
 Digital images must be of sufficient resolution to be reproduced at the desired final size.
 Photographic illustrations should be supplied as tiffs or jpegs; the minimum resolution needed at the image’s final size is 300 dpi.
 Line diagrams should be supplied as tiffs; the minimum resolution needed at the image’s final size is 600 dpi.
+Please ensure any text labels on diagrams are in Times New Roman, and a legible font size.

 The maximum page frame size = 180 mm high × 115 mm wide.
 If you do not wish all of a particular image to be reproduced, please indicate in your list of illustrations that cropping is necessary and also supply a scanned version with the cropping indicated on it.